redhat-performance/fio-wrapper/README.md

 Description:
-                Fio spawns a number of threads or processes doing a particular type of I/O action as specified by the user. fio takes a number of global parameters, each inherited by the thread unless otherwise parameters given to them overriding that setting is given.
+                Fio spawns a number of threads or processes doing a particular type of I/O action as specified by the user. fio takes a number of global parameters, each inherited by the thread unless other parameters provided for that thread overrides the global settings.
 The typical use of fio is to write a job file matching the I/O load one wants to simulate.

 Location of underlying workload: https://fio.readthedocs.io/en/latest/fio_doc.html